 But there are other keys and crucial elements to consider with regard to the best stop placement.
 Read here a great article about using tight stop losses.

-1) Currency pairs vary in terms of volatility, spikes, and the average distances on a daily basis.
+1) Currency pairs vary in terms of volatility, spikes, and average distances on a daily basis.
 It is recommendable to learn and get a feel for the currencies you trade regularly.

 2) The type of stop loss depends on your strategy.
 Stops can differ depending on the strategy you choose.
 For example, trending strategies are different than ranging strategies.

 3) The time frame you use for trading.
-Using a shorter time frame requires traders to use smaller stops to enable decent reward to risk.
+Using a shorter time frame requires traders to use smaller stops to enable a decent reward to risk.
 Stops for such a scalp/day trade should be different from that of a trade taken for a swing, based on the daily, or higher timeframes.

 4) Where are big Fibonacci levels, key resistance and key support levels on higher time frames?
 These can provide great shelter for them.

 5) Your trading character and trading psychology are important to factor in as well.
 Can your mentality handle a small stop?
 Are you really able to live with a 150 pip stop loss?